The Major in Information Systems Courses

 Industry experts characterize blockchains as breakthrough technology that has the same transformative power as that of the Internet.
 Blockchains have the potential to solve a variety of problems that benefit from a decentralized model of trust.
 This course will help students understand fundamental blockchain concepts and develop industry case studies of blockchain applications to finance, insurance, energy, healthcare, real estate, etc.

-This course is designed to provide an experiential learning experience to students in the IS program.
-Students will develop an iterative testing model to improve and conduct CMU Information Systems outreach program to Pittsburgh Public School.
-Students will engage with the community, have conversations with community partners and educators, and demonstrate knowledge of civic engagement, cultural identity, and diversity/inclusion.
-Experiential learning through engagement in the Pittsburgh Public Schools community will help CMU students make an impact on younger students, inspiring them to potentially pursue CMU IS or other interdisciplinary technology careers.
+This course is designed to provide an experiential learning opportunity to CMU students.
+In this course students will develop material to conduct outreach with children in grades K-12.
+CMU students will engage with the community, have conversations with community partners and educators, and demonstrate knowledge of civic engagement, cultural identity and diversity / inclusion.
+Experiential learning through engagement in the Pittsburgh Public Schools community will help CMU students make an impact on younger students, inspiring them to become familiar with and potentially pursue interdisciplinary technology careers.

 Digital accessibility addresses a user's ability to easily access an electronic document, a website, or a computer application unhindered by visual, auditory, motor or cognitive impairments or temporal disabilities arising from age, illness etc. Students who takes this course will gain a deep understanding of the diverse problems faced by people with disabilities in their interactions in a digital space and how the use of assistive technologies help them surmount the related accessibility barriers (CT1 and CT3).
 They will learn about inclusive design principles and how to author content with consideration of design decisions that impact digital accessibility.
 Besides gaining an understanding of user-centered design principles, the students will learn how to apply Web Content Accessibility Guidelines (WCAG) to design and develop a website (CT2).
 To cap it, students will learn how to test, evaluate and report conformance of a website with usability principles and accessibility standards.
 (CT3)